-In 2019, BAWSCA contracted with the California Water Efficiency Partnership (CalWEP) to offer its member agencies the Spring 2020 Qualified Water Efficient Landscaper (QWEL) Training program within the BAWSCA service area.
+In 2019, BAWSCA contracted with the California Water Efficiency Partnership (CalWEP) to offer its member agencies the Qualified Water Efficient Landscaper (QWEL) Training program within the BAWSCA service area.
+BAWSCA continued this partnership in FY 2022-23.
 QWEL is a local training and certification program that provides landscape professionals, designers, architects, and others with 20 hours of classroom and hands-on training on topics related to water-efficient landscape installation and management.